Dealing With Abnormal Stress

 Many people dealing with addiction feel as though they are the victim.
 Taking responsibility for your addiction gives you ownership over it.

-This tends to happen on its own when you are in recovery and attending AA meetings.
-A good support network will coach you through those bad days.
+This tends to happen on its own when one is in recovery and attending AA meetings.
+A good support network will coach one through those bad days.

 Giving back is a good way to add positivity to your life.
 Through volunteering, you can connect with other people and feel good about the work you do.